 Infrared thermography can quickly identify potential problems with breakers, inter connections, wire crimps, and loose or corroded connections.
 You can reduce unscheduled down time and catastrophic failures with an Infrared electrical survey.

 An effective preventative maintenance strategy must include an infrared scan of all electrical, moving and rotating equipment!

 In this image of a UPS system battery bank during a load test, a battery which is more resistive literally screams, "Replace me, I'm running hot!"

 For battery banks, an IR scan is a great way to perform a quality check of the entire "System" not just any one cell.

 We can see thermal abnormalities in each battery, connector, and terminal block.
 Every interconnect cable, distribution panel, and fuse can be checked!

 For preventative maintenance on electrical systems, it's hard to beat the NON-CONTACT method of infrared!

-Image below left: a typical example of how infrared can quickly see a loose or deteriorated connection..
+First image below: Shows a typical example of how infrared can quickly see a loose or deteriorated connection..
 Here we have a loose connection on a transformer tap.
 If left unrepaired, this part will fail, the transformer will fail, and anything that it is supplying voltage to will go down.

-Image below right: an Oil Circuit Breaker at a utility substation; with infrared imaging it's easy to see that there is something wrong here!
+Second image below: Shows an Oil Circuit Breaker at a utility substation; with infrared imaging it's easy to see that there is something wrong here!